Chakri45446/devTinder/homework.md

 - Create PasswordHash using bcrypt.hash & save the user with encrypted password
 - Create login API
 - Compare passwords and throw errors if email or password is invalid

+- Instal cookie-parser
+- Just send a dummy cookie to user
+- Create GET /profile API check if you get the cookie back
+- Install jasonwebtoken
+- In login API , after email and password validation, create a JWT token and send it to user in cookie
+- Read the cookie inside your profile API and find the logged in user